LibreHealthIO/lh-ehr/INSTALL.md

 ```
 Make sure that settings in MYSQL /etc/mysql/my.cnf file include:
 ```
-key_buffer_size set to 2% of your system's RAM (Less thatn 2% recommended) innodb_buffer_pool_size set to 70% of available RAM.
+key_buffer_size set to 2% of your system's RAM (Less than 2% recommended) innodb_buffer_pool_size set to 70% of available RAM.
 ```
 Make sure you have disabled strict mode in Mysql .